Realty Force Real Estate awarded Top Performing Agency 2023 by Expo City Dubai

-Realty Force’s in-depth knowledge of the Expo City and its sales record of over AED 176 million in the “City of the Future” helped it secure the Top-performing Agency 2023 award and become an indelible part of the sustainable future being shaped in Dubai

-December 25th, Dubai, UAE: Realty Force Real Estate, a boutique agency specializing in high-end luxury properties, has been awarded the Top-performing Agency 2023 in recognition of its deep understanding of Expo City’s sales landscape and its vision for innovative, sustainable, and human-centric urban development.
+(MENAFN- Epress release) December 26th, Dubai, UAE: Realty Force Real Estate, a boutique agency specializing in high-end luxury properties, has been awarded the Top-performing Agency 2023 in recognition of its deep understanding of Expo City’s sales landscape and its vision for innovative, sustainable, and human-centric urban development.
 Realty Force was honoured with two Tesla cars in different categories, validating the compact firm’s comprehensive expertise in high-end, futuristic developments like Expo City.

 Realty Force has the distinction of facilitating sales worth over AED 176 million in Expo City — a remarkable and rare feat accomplished through a value-over-volume approach to real estate transactions.
 Over the years, with CEO Riyaz Merchant at the helm, Realty Force has built a commendable sales track record characterized by utmost transparency, reliability, and meticulous attention to detail.
 Such competencies have translated to delightful experiences for buyers and sellers alike, enabling Realty Force to continue adding to its awards tally.